facebookincubator/GeoLift/vignettes/Confidence_Interval_Explanation.md

 is not guaranteed to work everytime.
 Most commonly, Conformal Inferece can fail when

 - there is not enough days in the Pre-Treatment Period
 - the true impact (called in the paper as Shock Sequence Ut) is not stationary or not weakly dependent
 - the data is not stationary and not weakly dependent when our model is misspecified or inconsistent

 When Conformal Inference fails, GeoLift falls back to the second method called ‘jackknife+’, which works similar to Conformal Inference in the aspect that we alter what constitutes the Pre-Treatment Period.
-In Jackknife+, for each day *D*<sub>*p**r**e*</sub> in the Pre-Treatment Period
+In Jackknife+, for each day $D_{pre}$ in the Pre-Treatment Period

-1. We remove it from the Pre-Treatment Period and put it on the Post-Treatment Period
+1)  We remove it from the Pre-Treatment Period and put it on the Post-Treatment Period
-2. We train another Augmented Synthetic Control Model
+2)  We train another Augmented Synthetic Control Model
-3. We calculate the absolute difference (abs(e)) between what was observed in *D*<sub>*p**r**e*</sub> and what the model estimated
+3)  We calculate the absolute difference (abs(e)) between what was observed in $D_{pre}$ and what the model estimated
-4. For each day in the original Post-Treatment Period, we collect the difference between what was observed and what the model predicted.
+4)  For each day in the original Post-Treatment Period, we collect the difference between what was observed and what the model predicted.
     From this vector we create 2 others, one where we add abs(e) and one where we subtract abs(e) creating respectively the upper and lower bound for this iteration
-5. We store these lower and upper bound values
+5)  We store these lower and upper bound values
-6. The confidence interval is then obtained by getting the respective quantiles from the upper/lower bound
+6)  The confidence interval is then obtained by getting the respective quantiles from the upper/lower bound

 As before, below is a demonstration on how Jackknife works: